bradj00/multi-sig-wallet/README.md

 #### DEPLOY
 * Deploy contract to your favorite EVM chain (Ethereum, Polygon, etc.)
 * In `./contractVars/bankABI.jsx` update `contractAddress` with contract address and generated ABI.
 The default `contractABI` should work fine otherwise.

+#### MORALIS
+* Moralis is used for most of the live data updating in the UI as well as contract event monitoring and other integrations.
+* Update `appId` and `serverUrl` in `./index.js` with your Moralis server information and add the below Contract Sync events to configure Moralis to sync these contract events:

+1

+2

+3

+4

 #### USE
 * Accept deposits into contract for treasury keeping